burja8x/relay/README.md

 Relay attack works best when using standard ISO/IEC 14443-4 type A.

-The goal of the master's thesis was to create a tool for performing a relay attack.
 The purpose of the tool is to perform a simple relay attack.
 We can also change and add mutual communication.
 The tool has a user interface that is used to set up the attack and display the execution of the attack.

 How the tool works is shown in the image below.
 ![how_it_works](https://github.com/burja8x/relay/blob/main/img/relay_en.png?raw=true)